tldr-pages/tldr/pages/common/readonly.md

 # readonly

-> Create or modify read-only variables within a shell script, preventing the variable changed by subsequent commands.
+> Create or modify read-only variables within a shell script, preventing the variable from being changed by subsequent commands.
 > This is useful when you want to ensure that a variable retains a constant value throughout the execution of a script.
 > More information: <https://manned.org/readonly.1p>.